eunicode/dsa/README.md

-# ds
+# Data Structures and Algorithms in JavaScript

-My implementations of data structures
+My implementations of data structures and common algorithms.